somethingnew2-0/go-erasure/README.md

 func main() {
 	m := 12
 	k := 8
-	vectorLength := 16 // Length of a shard
+	shardLength := 16 // Length of a shard
-	size := k * vectorLength // Length of the data blob to encode
+	size := k * shardLength // Length of the data blob to encode

 	code := erasure.NewCode(m, k, size)